lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4/Section-4.md

 - The “cookie” used for stickiness has an expiration date you control
 - Use case: make sure the user doesn’t lose his session data
 - Enabling stickiness may bring imbalance to the load over the backend EC2 instances
+- For ALBs stickiness is at the target group level
+- For CLBs it is at the LB level
+- Stickiness has a max timeout of 7 days

 **Cross-Zone Load Balancing** (Meh)